YD2023/ImplodsBeta/README.md

 * Debugging tools: Provides functions to test performance, print readable boards, and move lists for debugging purposes

 ## Video Demonstration
-Here is a demonstration of play on the custom web front-end.
-I am continuing to work on the design and hoping to integrate react for a more modern UI:  [(https://www.youtube.com/watch?v=_5tFXJQIzi4)](https://youtu.be/OMCq-KIaVF8)
+Here is a demonstration of gameplay on the custom web front-end.
+I am continuing to work on the design as it is currently a bit rudeimentary and hoping to integrate react for a more modern UI:  [(https://www.youtube.com/watch?v=_5tFXJQIzi4)](https://youtu.be/OMCq-KIaVF8)

 ### Technologies Used